Acer521/Veritas/src/site/notes/Veritas Publishing/Acceptance and Commitment Therapy - Techniques for thoughts and feelings.md

 First…

 # Negative Thoughts Are No Problem Unless You Fuse With Them
 We’ve heard that negative thoughts are bad, problematic, or self-defeating.
 Winners think positively, losers negatively.
 ACT, however, thinks of it differently.
-To ACT, negative thoughts are not inherently problematic.
+For ACT, negative thoughts are not inherently problematic.
 It is only problematic, if we get caught on in them, if we give it attention, if we treat it as gospel, if it is allowed to control us, if we fight it—something we will call “**Fusion**” as we metaphorically and needlessly *fuse* ourselves with our thoughts.
 Fusion is the act of giving thoughts attention, treating them as truth, allowing them to influence us, or even challenging them with evidence or mental persuasion.
 It only makes you struggle or avoid the emotion through distraction or inaction.

 ## Examples of Thoughts To Hook You
 Are these thoughts familiar?
 ‘I’ve got no motivation’, ‘I’ve got no discipline’, ‘I’ve got no willpower’, ‘I’m too busy’, ‘I’m too tired’, ‘I don’t have time’, ‘I don’t have the energy’, ‘I’ll start next week’, ‘I’ll fail’, ‘It’s a waste of time’, ‘I’ll make a fool of myself’, ‘I don’t have what it takes’, ‘I’m not ready’, ‘It’s too hard’, ‘I need more practice’, ‘I need to read some more books about it’, ‘I need more equipment’, ‘Other people don’t have to go through this’, ‘It shouldn’t be this difficult’, ‘I’m too anxious’ and ‘Every time I’ve tried to change I’ve always failed so why should it be any different this time?’